KFredlund/simple_shell/README.md

 File | Description
 -------|----------------------
-simple\_shell.c | Prints a prompt and waits for user to input a command and arguments, whichit reads, parses and then executes.
+simple\_shell.c | Prints a prompt and waits for user to input a command and arguments, which it reads, parses and then executes.

 ##### FILETYPE 1